Derived category of coherent systems on curves and stability conditions: Gluing stability conditions

-The next corollary shows that half of the tilting stability conditions from Section~\ref{section tilt} are in fact of gluing type as well. \begin{Cor} Let $\sigma_{b,w}$ be a tilting stability condition as in Section~\ref{section tilt} with $b<0$.
+The next corollary shows that half of the tilting stability conditions from Section~\ref{section tilt} are, in fact, also of gluing type. \begin{Cor} Let $\sigma_{b,w}$ be a tilting stability condition as in Section~\ref{section tilt} with $b<0$.
 Then $\sigma_{b,w}$ coincides with $\gl^{(1)}(\sigma_{\cV},\sigma_{g})$, where $g=(T,f)\in\GL$ is given by